Harry Wilson (footballer, born 1997): Loan to Crewe Alexandra

+Return to Liverpool

 On 28 July 2016, Wilson signed a new contract with Liverpool, and was shortly named the under-23 captain.
 He made his first team debut for the club on 18 January 2017, in a 1–0 away win over Plymouth Argyle in an FA Cup third round replay, replacing Philippe Coutinho in the 65th minute.

 Wilson was named Liverpool Academy Players' Player of the Year for the 2017–18 season.

+Wilson made his last appearance and only start for Liverpool on 1 October 2020 in an EFL Cup penalties loss against Arsenal.